chadi-aydouni/pae/README.md

 * **Manage courses**:

-  * View all courses
+  * View all courses.
-  * Add new courses
+  * Add new courses.
-  * View course details and registered students
+  * View course details and registered students.
-  * Register students for courses
+  * Register students for courses.

 * **Manage students**:

-  * View all students
+  * View all students.
-  * Add new students
+  * Add new students.
-  * View student details and their registered courses
+  * View student details and their registered courses.
-  * Register students for courses
+  * Register students for courses.

 * **Authentication**:

-  * Login as a student, professor or secretary
+  * Login as a student, professor or secretary.

 * **Optional Vue.js interface**: